Jujock004/Jujock004/README.md

 ## 🎯 Current Focus
 - 🚀 Web Development Internship at OpenStudio
-- 📚 Learning CS50
+- 📚 Learning CS50 - Python
-- 🔎 Seeking a 1-2 years apprenticeship starting in September
+- 🔎 Seeking a 1-3 years apprenticeship starting in September, 24
 - 💼 Applying and expanding my skills in a professional environment
 - 🤝 Open to collaborate on meaningful projects